denismakogon/trove-guest-image-elements/README.md

             default datastore version 9.3 would be picked

-If you want to build image for development purposes please add next elements into previos command:
+If you want to build image for development purposes please add next elements into disk-image-create command:

     openssh-server